 Best Time to Visit

-Baku hosts the Formula 1 every year at the end of April for the Azerbaijan Grand Prix I think it is the best opportunity to actually visit Baku then.
+Baku hosts Formula 1 every year at the end of April for the Azerbaijan Grand Prix I think it is the best opportunity to actually visit Baku then.

 When we were there in April they had already begun setting up everything for the show.
 I can only imagine the feel closer to the time and in the actual event.

-Overall, I think Baku is worth visiting especially if you can combine it with a trip to nearby Georgia.
+Overall, I think Baku is worth visiting, especially if you can combine it with a trip to nearby Georgia.
 I think one week exploring these two countries will be a great way to enjoy a Muslim friendly holiday in Eurasia.

 Muslim Travel Girl